Henry of Nassau-Dillenburg

-Henry of Nassau, count of Nassau-Dillenburg, (15 October 1550 in Dillenburg – 14 April 1574 in Mook) was the youngest brother of William I of Orange-Nassau.
+Henry of Nassau, Count of Nassau-Dillenburg (Dillenburg, 15 October 1550 – Mook, 14 April 1574), was the youngest brother of William I of Orange-Nassau.

 He was the twelfth and last child of William the Rich and Juliana of Stolberg-Werningerode, and was raised a Lutheran.
 He studied in Leuven and Strasbourg.
 He and his brothers William and Louis joined the Huguenot army of Louis I de Bourbon, prince de Condé and took part in the Battle of Moncontour (30 October 1569).
-Henry fell in the battle of Mookerheyde at the age of 23.
+Henry fell in the Battle of Mookerheyde at the age of 23.
 His elder brother Louis was also killed in this battle.
 Their bodies have never been recovered.